 It’s probably going to come as no surprise that Australia’s largest cities also have the largest number of premises making the switch to the NBN.
 But the rollout across a vast range of different environments has required a variety of technologies to best suit different places.
 For example, Sydney presented some very real challenges, thanks to the city’s sheer sprawl and its wide range of obstacles to one or more of the technologies being used.
 Melbourne, meanwhile, was lacking high-speed internet connectivity in its grid-like CBD, where HFC cables were never rolled out.
 While the original plan for the NBN was to mostly use fibre to the premises (FTTP), those plans changed early in the process to a mix of different connection types that depend on the layout of the area and whether existing cabling is available (such as the HFC cables previously used for pay TV).

 The large scale NBN rollout, then, has seen those originally planned FTTP connections joined by Fibre to the Node (FTTN) and Fibre to the Curb (FTTC) which, along with HFC (cable) are the main connection methods now being deployed, with Fixed Wireless filling in spots where wired coverage is impractical and satellite covering remote areas.
 As it nears completion, the switch to the NBN has seriously picked up pace.
 Just over 10 million premises were ready to connect as of November 2019, with 6.2 million already connected.
 Considering the sheer number of people across the breadth of Australia, the number of premises still waiting for the NBN is incredibly small – only around 330,000.
-The last stages of the rollout heading into 2020 will be bringing those premises onto the network as well.
+The last stages of the rollout will be bringing those premises onto the network as well.

 With the wide rollout of the NBN, the opportunity for real competition between internet providers has come about for the first time.
 Previously, customers would either be locked a single provider (as cable broadband customers were) or connected with hard-to-switch ADSL.
 But with the NBN owned by the government, dozens of broadband providers are able to compete to get you as a customer – and you have the power to easily switch if you’re not happy.